krishna-waidande/krishna-waidande.github.io/habit.md

 I will share a similar kind of experience.

-I was planning to start reading blogs on things that are unknown for me like money Investments, stock market, interesting facts about the world and many more.
+I was planning to start reading blogs on things that are unknown for me like money investments, stock market, interesting facts about the world and many more.
 Only I was not able to decide when to do it.
 It was on my to-do list for so many days.